 Whenever I look back on this show, it’s this particular episode that sticks out the most, but why is that?
-Well, my theory is that it simply appealed to childhood love of sweets, because which kid doesn’t love candy?
+Well, my theory is that it simply appealed to my childhood love of sweets, because what kid doesn’t love candy?
 Okay, maybe a few, but it’s still a common passion when you’re 12 or under.

 Even though this episode has a goofy tone, there is a dark side to it that I never noticed before, because this candy brings out the worst in EVERYONE.
 Not only does it turn loved ones against each other, to the extent where they fight one another for one measly bite, but their addiction also inspires Jimmy to exploit them; bringing out a rather sleazy side of Jimmy that we don’t often see.

-Although, Jimmy is still Jimmy, he knows when he’s ended up going too far with an invention, he still has his morals despite giving in to easy temptations sometimes, and he does end up wanting to do the right thing by the end.
+Although, Jimmy is still Jimmy, he knows when he’s ended up going too far with an invention.
+He still has his morals despite giving in to easy temptations sometimes, and he does end up wanting to do the right thing by the end.

 Heck, not many drug related kids’ cartoons are about actually MAKING drugs, they’re usually warnings about not saying yes to them, so it’s quite refreshing to see one showing the dangers of drug production.
-Also, because the drug metaphor isn’t blatant as all hell, like actual cartoons designed to steer kids away from drugs, it makes for a much less preachy story, one that maybe kids could work out for themselves.

 To Conclude, this is a great Jimmy Neutron episode!
 It’s exciting seeing what this candy does to these usually harmless friendly characters, there’s some hilarious black comedy from Jimmy’s parents turning on their own son, and the episode acts as a good lesson on the dangers of producing addictive products for the public.